 Choosing a partner

-Dr. Larry Cohen Therapist and Life Coach, Marlton, NJ (856) 352-5428 Contact Dr Cohen
+Dr. Larry Cohen Therapist and Life Coach, Voorhees, NJ (856) 352-5428 Contact NJ Therapy & Life Coaching

 Choosing to be together forever is one of life’s greatest joys.
-It is LIFE-CHANGING, and it is one of the most valuable choices you will make during your lifetime.
+It is LIFE-CHANGING AND is one of the most valuable choices you will make during your lifetime.
 Yet, it is essential to recognize that this choice - a choice that will change your life forever – is often powerfully influenced by ‘feelings of true love’ and the rapture of sex.
 Choosing to commit to your partner may have seemed so obvious that you didn’t really realize that you were making a choice at all.
 You are in love, and you can’t imagine being apart.

 Commitment